 Most of the timid estimating is often completed by contractors who either are assuming that all customers want are lower prices or who are not confident to defend their own confidence in their company’s strengths, quality, skills, etc. Pricing is more than merely putting the costs together and applying some mark-up percentage to at least cover our overhead of expenses.
 It’s about believing in what we do and being able to articulate why we are worth our proposed pricing.

 Just before finishing your project, alert the customer as this will help to build up a little anticipation and even excitement.
-Get your customers excited about the jobs completion, maybe even dressing it up a little with ribbons and balloons.
+Think about the fans of a race when they see the leaders getting ready to break through the finish line tape.
+Get your customers excited about the job's completion, maybe even dressing it up a little with ribbons and balloons.

-Upon completion of any project, give your customers a gift that signifies the level of the project.
-I’ve seen contractors give away ball tickets, cater barbecue to the customer’s home or business with invited friends, and even a mini-carnival for the family’s kids to enjoy their new expanded drive way with basketball and tennis courts.
+Upon completion of any project, begin giving your customers a gift that signifies the level of the project.
+I’ve seen contractors give away ball tickets, cater barbecue to the customer’s home or business with invited friends, and even a contractor who sponsored a mini-carnival for the family’s kids to enjoy their new expanded drive way with basketball and tennis courts.

 Following up also requires the contractor to make personal calls, some by phone and some in person to the customer.
 Such follow-up resells the feeling that a contractor backs up their work, is proud of their workers, and believes in their level of professionalism.

 Now, if you could employ each of the elements listed, consistently, do you think your customers would pay you what you think you are worth?
-OK, maybe not every dollar… but pretty darn close, right?
+OK, maybe not every dollar that you think you are worth…but pretty darn close, right?